-- Have an off site backup system for your files and website’s database.
+- Have an off-site backup system for your files and the website’s database.
 Make it a testable system.

-- Keep the core of WordPress and all your plugin and themes up to date.
+- Keep the core of WordPress and all your plugins and themes up to date.

 - Don’t use plugins or themes from untrusted sources.